ramin-fazli/risk-hedging-system/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## 📞 Support

-- **Issues**: Report bugs or request features via [GitHub Issues](https://github.com/yourusername/fbx-hedging-strategy/issues)
+- **Issues**: Report bugs or request features via [GitHub Issues](https://github.com/ramin-fazli/risk-hedging-system/issues)
-- **Discussions**: Join the conversation in [GitHub Discussions](https://github.com/yourusername/fbx-hedging-strategy/discussions)
+- **Discussions**: Join the conversation in [GitHub Discussions](https://github.com/ramin-fazli/risk-hedging-system/discussions)
 - **Documentation**: Comprehensive guides available in the `docs/` directory

 ## 🏆 Acknowledgments